The-Marcy-Lab-School/local-environment-setup-mac/README.md

 2. In the terminal, `cd` into the problem set you just cloned down.
 Run `npm install`, then run `npm test` to see the test run.

 3. Make a minor change to the `README.md` file of your problem set, add and commit that change, and push it back to Github.
-Double check using the Internet browser that your change was push to the remote repo.
+Double check using the Internet browser that your change was pushed to the remote repo.

 ### If everything has worked as expected, reach out to Ann for a final validation!!